Jacobus tenBroek: tenBroek Papers

 Throughout his life, tenBroek collected documentation about the early history of the National Federation of the Blind and the blind civil rights movement.
 After his death, his wife continued collecting papers for the collection, which is now housed at the Jacobus tenBroek Library within the Jernigan Institute.
 Research specialist at the Jacobus tenBroek Library, Lou Ann Blake, catalogued the collection.
 Printed, the collection took up thirty-five four-drawer file cabinets and four two-drawer file cabinets.
 Some of the more important documents are now archived in a temperature- and humidity-controlled room within the Jernigan Institute.
 Scholars have visited the collection to research activists in the blind civil rights movement, including Isabelle Grant and the first executive director of the National Federation of the Blind, Raymond Henderson.
 Some of the papers are personal correspondence of tenBroek with family, friends, jurists, authors, politicians, and members of Congress.

 Personal life

 In 1937, tenBroek married Hazel Feldheym.
 Later, Feldheym served as associate editor of the journal the Braille Monitor.
 Together tenBroek and Feldheym had three children: Jacobus Zivnuska, Anna Carlotta (Hammond), and Nicolaas Perry.

 Death

-TenBroek passed away from cancer on March 27, 1968, at the age of 56.
+TenBroek died from cancer on March 27, 1968, at the age of 56.